zack-bitcoin/amoveo/docs/other_blockchains/not_public_optimistic_rollups.md

 The fraud prover would scan through sqrt(T) many txs in side-blocks, and for each one do log2(sqrt(T)) many comparisons to see if it is one of the fraud proofs we are looking for.

 So the cost of making fraud proofs would grow as O(T*log2(sqrt(T))), which is basically linear.

+So the cost per tx of making fraud proofs will stay basically constant.